Download the Hungarian Pedagogy flyer

-Such a vision is realized in many Hungarian classrooms, where, historically, a strong and explicit emphasis is placed on problem solving, mathematical creativity, and communication.
-In this Hungarian approach, students learn concepts by working on problems with complexity and structure that promote perseverance and deep reflection.
+In many Hungarian mathematics classrooms, a strong and explicit emphasis is placed on problem solving, mathematical creativity, and communication.
+Students learn concepts by working on problems with complexity and structure that promote perseverance and deep reflection.
 These mathematically meaningful problems emphasize procedural fluency, conceptual understanding, logical thinking, and connections between various topics.

 For each lesson, a teacher selects problems that embody the mathematical goals of the lesson and provide students with opportunities to struggle productively towards understanding.
-The teacher carefully sequences the problems to provide focus and coherence to the lesson.
-These problems do more than provide students with opportunities to learn the mathematical topics of a given lesson.
-Indeed, the teacher sees the problems she poses as vehicles for fostering students’ reasoning skills, problem solving, and proof writing, just to name a few.
+The teacher carefully sequences the problems to bring focus and coherence to the lesson.
+These problems do more than guide students to learn the mathematical topics of a given lesson.
+Indeed, the teacher sees the problems they pose as vehicles for fostering students’ reasoning skills, problem solving, and proof writing.
 An overarching goal of every lesson is for students to learn what it means to engage in mathematics and to feel the excitement of mathematical discovery.

-Another hallmark of the Hungarian approach is the classwide discussion of approaches to problems.
+Another hallmark of the Hungarian pedagogy is the class wide discussion of approaches to problems.
 After working on problems individually or in small groups, volunteers come to the front of class to share their solutions.
 Because of the non-trivial nature of these problems, students learn to communicate their thinking with clarity and precision.
-When a student gets stuck, others chime in to offer support and suggestions in a friendly manner.
+When a student is stuck, others chime in to offer support and suggestions in a friendly manner.
 The teacher creates a welcoming environment that is conducive to the sharing of students’ mathematical experiences.

 In such a classroom, the teacher’s role is that of a motivator and facilitator.
-He provides encouragement and support as students engage with the task at hand.
-He offers guidance when a student is stuck and probes when clarification is needed.
-After the student investigation, the teacher highlights important ideas embedded in a concrete problem, and summarizes and generalizes their findings.
-In particular, the teacher’s summary makes sense and is meaningful, because students have had the experience of playing around with these ideas on their own before coming together to formalize them as a class.
+They provide encouragement and support as students engage with the task at hand.
+They offer guidance when a student is stuck and probes when clarification is needed.
+After the student investigation, the teacher highlights important ideas embedded in concrete problems, and summarizes and generalizes their findings.
+In particular, the teacher’s summary makes sense and is meaningful, because students have had the experience of playing around with these ideas on their own before coming together to formalize them.

 Moreover, the teacher repeatedly asks, “Did anyone get a different answer?” or “Did anyone use a different method?” to elicit multiple solutions strategies.
 This highlights the connections between different problems, concepts, and areas of mathematics and helps develop students’ mathematical creativity.
 Creativity is further fostered through acknowledging “good mistakes.”
 Students who make an error are often commended for the progress they made and how their work contributed to the discussion and to the collective understanding of the class.

-To learn more about the Hungarian approach, consult the following articles:
+To learn more about the Hungarian pedagogy, consult the following articles: